FabrizioMusacchio/omio/README.md

 ## Citation
 If you use OMIO in scientific work, please cite it as:

 Fabrizio Musacchio.
 (2025).
-OMIO: A Python library for unified I/O of multidimensional microscopy images.
-Zenodo. <https://doi.org/10.5281/zenodo.18030883>
+OMIO: A policy-driven Python library for reproducible microscopy image I/O. Zenodo. <https://doi.org/10.5281/zenodo.18030883>

 On Zenodo, you can select other citation formats as needed as well as a DOI for dedicated OMIO software versions.